MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 //#define CONFIG_STEPPERS_TOSHIBA
 {% endhighlight %}

-These are for special type of machines and configurations because they uses different types of algorithms to move around.
-If you're using prusa, mendel, airwolf, or basically a cartesian based printer, as well as nema based stepper motor, leave these commented
+These are for special types of machine configurations which require different algorithms to move around.
+If you're using a Prusa, Mendel, Airwolf, or basically any cartesian printer (one where each stepper is assigned to drive a separate (x/y/z) axis, leave these commented.
+For standard NEMA steppers, likewise leave CONFIG_STEPPERS_TOSHIBA alone.

 ***